* Russia says it had ended military drills near Ukraine

 * Israel and the Palestinians strike 72-hour truce

-* Uncertainty remains high, top-rated assets to remain bid (Updates prices, adds fresh analyst comments)
+* Uncertainty remains high, top-rated assets to remain bid (Updates prices, adds comment)

 By Marius Zaharia

-LONDON, Aug 11 (Reuters) - German bond yields bounced off record lows on Monday after Moscow said it had finished military exercises near Ukraine while Israel and the Palestinians agreed a ceasefire, curbing flows into top-rated assets.
+LONDON, Aug 11 German bond yields bounced off record lows on Monday after Moscow said it had finished military exercises near Ukraine, while Israel and the Palestinians agreed a ceasefire, curbing flows into top-rated assets.

-But market moves were limited as uncertainty remained high and investors saw risks of further flare-ups in the Middle East and Ukraine.
+But market moves were limited as uncertainty remained high and investors saw risks of further flare-ups.

 Bunds, seen as among the safest assets in the world, have gained especially from the conflict between the West and Russia over Ukraine.
 Economic sanctions imposed by both sides are expected to take their toll on the euro zone's economic recovery, which is already fragile and uneven.